-Medication management policies and procedures are in place to support the safe delivery of rest home, hospital, and secure dementia care services.
+Medication management policies and procedures are in place to support the safe delivery of rest home and hospital care services.
 Policies and procedures reflect current good practice and legislative requirements.
 Medication will be managed electronically and the equipment to manage this has already been purchased.
 There is a process in place to ensure that medication will be administered by staff competent to do so.